Sam Altman: OpenAI begins

-OpenAI was initially founded as a nonprofit organization by Altman, Greg Brockman, Elon Musk, Jessica Livingston, Peter Thiel, Microsoft, Amazon Web Services, Infosys and YC Research.
+OpenAI was initially founded as a nonprofit organization by Altman, Greg Brockman, Elon Musk, Jessica Livingston, Peter Thiel, Microsoft, Amazon Web Services, Infosys, and YC Research.
+Altman tenaciously recruited Ilya Sutskever and Dario Amodei by giving them attention and offering YC stock.
+In his early conversations with Musk, he framed OpenAI as competing against Google's AI development.
+Google was far ahead; Musk and Altman modeled their strategy after the Manhattan Project with an emphasis on recruiting AI technology leaders and convincing the world that they were protecting against the AI threat.

 When OpenAI launched in 2015, it had raised pledges for $1 billion.
-In 2019, OpenAI stated that $130 million of the pledged funds had been collected.
+In 2019, OpenAI said that $130 million of the pledged funds had been collected.
 TechCrunch reported that YC Research never contributed any of their pledged funds.

-Altman stated in 2015 that they were partly motivated by concerns about AI safety and existential risk from artificial general intelligence.
-Altman expected a decades-long project that eventually surpasses human intelligence.
+Altman said in 2015 that they were partly motivated by concerns about AI safety and existential risk from artificial general intelligence.
+He said that open-source would reduce those risks, arguing that if everyone has access to powerful AI, its users would be able to counter a small minority of bad actors.
+Altman noted it would be a decades-long project that eventually surpasses human intelligence.
 Walter Isaacson opined that Altman had "Musk-like intensity".

+On September 12, 2026, Sam Altman publicly agreed with Anthropic CEO Dario Amodei's call to slow the development of advanced AI and advocated for independent evaluators to be embedded within AI companies.

 Deepening investment in OpenAI

 In 2018, Musk, a long-time personal friend of Altman's, resigned from his Board of Directors seat, citing "a potential future conflict [of interest]" with his role as CEO of Tesla due to Tesla's AI development for self-driving cars.
 In February 2024, Musk sued OpenAI and Altman, alleging they broke the company's founding agreement by prioritizing profit over benefit to humanity.
 OpenAI executives, including Altman, dismissed these claims in a blog post.
 The post said that the startup received only $45 million from Musk instead of his pledged $1 billion, and that Musk proposed to merge it with Tesla.

-In March 2019, Altman left Y Combinator to focus full time as CEO of OpenAI.
+In March 2019, Altman left Y Combinator and began focusing full-time as CEO of OpenAI.
+Through 2017, Brockman and Sutskever oversaw the day to day business and Altman touched base approximately once a week.
+Sutskever opposed Altman moving to an AI role because Altman's motivation were unclear and it opened the possibility of an "AI dictator".
+The three leaders made an informal agreement that Altman would step down if the other two requested.
 OpenAI planned to spend $1 billion "within five years, and possibly much faster".
 Altman stated that even a billion dollars may turn out to be insufficient, and that the lab may ultimately need "more capital than any non-profit has ever raised" to achieve artificial general intelligence (AGI).